fabric-testbed/fabric-core-api/docs/projects.md

 - GET - retrieve list of projects
   - param: `search` - optional search, 3 or more characters - matches on `name`
+  - param: `exact_match` - boolean flag that when true will only return exact matches found for a search query (default is false)
   - param: `offset` - number of items to skip before starting to collect the result set
   - param: `limit` - maximum number of results to return per page (1 or more)
   - param: `person_uuid` - return only projects where `person_uuid` is a project creator/owner/member (private projects are enforced by the calling user permissions)